April 2008 to November 2014

 Catchment Action NSW funding allocation to LLS in 2015-16 and 2016-17

-Following the establishment of Local Land Services in 2014, the Local Land Services Board of Chairs asked the Commission to review funding allocation best practice and identify options for future allocation of funds within Local Land Services.
+Following the establishment of Local Land Services in 2014, the Local Land Services Board of Chairs asked us to review funding allocation best practice and identify options for future allocation of funds within Local Land Services.

-Based on the then Office of Environment and Heritage's investment priorities and Local Land Services' investment principles, the Commission developed a high level allocation framework for the Catchment Action NSW funding.
+Based on the then Office of Environment and Heritage's investment priorities and Local Land Services' investment principles, we developed a high level allocation framework for the Catchment Action NSW funding.
 The framework consisted of two compenents:

 - Fixed strategic investment (80 percent) - allocation fixed over multiple years to provide base level funding continuity